michaelkkehoe/sre-interview/culture.md

 6. Describe your ideal day at work
 7. What do you want to achieve in your career in the next 5 years
 8. Describe a stressful situation at work and how you handled it.
+9. How do you get buy-in on another team/ group working with you
+10. How do you bring out the best in the people who work around you?
+11. How do you handle co-workers who aren't performing